Book cover:

 Buy from Amazon

-Someone has died in road crash
+Someone has died in a road crash

 Mary Williams OBE and Caroline Chisholm